ramiro/Pocket-Plus-Calibre-Plugin/README.md

 ![](doc/settings.png)

-**TAGS** (list of strings or empty list: []) if [] (empty list) then the plugin will connect Pocket and fetch articles based on the configuration of the plugin.
+**TAGS** (list of strings or empty list: []) if empty then the plugin will connect to Pocket and fetch articles based on the configuration of the plugin.
         Next, the plugin will get tags of these articles and group them into sections in the final ebook.
         If TAGS has elements, e.g., TAGS = ['tag1', 'tag2'] then only these tags will be fetched from Pocket.

 **TAGS_EXCEPTIONS** (list of strings or empty list: []) if [] (empty list) then the plugin will ignore it.
-        If TAGS_EXCEPTIONS has elements, e.g., TAGS_EXCEPTIONS = ['tag3', 'tag4'] then the articles tagged with this tags will be ignored.
+        If TAGS_EXCEPTIONS has elements, e.g., TAGS_EXCEPTIONS = ['tag3', 'tag4'] then the articles tagged with these tags will be ignored.
-        That is, tag3 and tag4 won't appear as sections, and it's articles won't appear in the  "Untagged" section.
+        That is, tag3 and tag4 won't appear as sections, and their articles won't appear in the "Untagged" section.
-        This variable is meant to be used with TAGS = [], as it doesn’t make any sense to specify a tag both in TAGS and in TAGS_EXCEPTIONS.
+        This variable is meant to be used with TAGS = [], as it doesn't make any sense to specify a tag both in TAGS and in TAGS_EXCEPTIONS.

+**URL_KEYWORD_EXCEPTIONS** (list of keywords such as, if the URL of the article contains any keyword, then the plugin will ignore the article)

-**SECTIONS_BY_DOMAIN** If activated, the articles will be grouped by first level domain.
+**SECTIONS_BY_DOMAIN** (True or False) If True, the articles will be grouped by first level domain.
 This will override any
         tag configuration (that is: TAGS, TAGS_EXCEPTIONS, INCLUDE_UNTAGGED).
-This is because the recipe ignores duplicated articles, and therefore an article can't appear under a "real" (pocket) tag and under the fake tag with its domain.
+This is because the recipe ignores duplicated articles, and therefore an article can't appear under a "real" (Pocket) tag and under the fake tag with its domain.

-**SECTIONS_BY_DOMAIN_USING_TLD** you can install TLD and use it to get domains, but this requires installed library in
-        a way that Calibre will see it (I had a huge problem to get this running @mmagnus), so there is a new way to get domain based on parsing URL, less sophisticated but more reliable (in my opinion @mmagnus)

 **INCLUDE_UNTAGGED** (True or False) if True then put all fetched and untagged articles in the last section 'Untagged'.
         If False then skip these articles and don't create the section 'Untagged'.
 Bear in mind that if TAGS is populated ( e.g. TAGS = ['tag1', 'tag2']),